 - Stay at home until at least 10 days have passed since the date of your positive COVID-19 test, assuming you don’t develop symptoms.

 Travel increases your chances of getting and spreading COVID-19.
-Staying home is the best way to protect yourself and others.
-The City of Nashua recommends our community to postpone any non-essential travel, including individuals with preexisting conditions, suppressed immune systems, and older adults as they are at increased risk of serious health complications from COVID-19.
+The City of Nashua recommends our community to postpone any non-essential travel, especially individuals with preexisting conditions, suppressed immune systems, and older adults as they are at increased risk of serious health complications from COVID-19.

 Visit the CDC's website for updated guidance for domestic and international travel.